FDSN/source-identifiers/channel-codes.rst

 ^^^^^^^^

    A barometer, microbarometer, or other gauge that measures pressure.
-   Used to measure the atmospheric pressure and water pressure.
+   Used to measure atmospheric, water, and any other pressure.
 This includes infrasonic and hydrophone measurements.

    *Source Code*